OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 - These [PivotHierarchies](/javascript/api/excel/excel.pivothierarchy) can be added to specific hierarchy collections to define how the PivotTable pivots data (as explained in the [following section](#hierarchies)).
 - A [PivotHierarchy](/javascript/api/excel/excel.pivothierarchy) contains a [PivotFieldCollection](/javascript/api/excel/excel.pivotfieldcollection) that has exactly one [PivotField](/javascript/api/excel/excel.pivotfield).
 If the design expands to include OLAP PivotTables, this may change.
 - A [PivotField](/javascript/api/excel/excel.pivotfield) contains a [PivotItemCollection](/javascript/api/excel/excel.pivotitemcollection) that has multiple [PivotItems](/javascript/api/excel/excel.pivotitem).
+- A [PivotField](/javascript/api/excel/excel.pivotfield) can have one or more [PivotFilters](/javascript/api/excel/excel.pivotfilters), as long as the field's [PivotHierarchy](/javascript/api/excel/excel.pivothierarchy) is assigned to a hierarchy category.
 - A [PivotTable](/javascript/api/excel/excel.pivottable) contains a [PivotLayout](/javascript/api/excel/excel.pivotlayout) that defines where the [PivotFields](/javascript/api/excel/excel.pivotfield) and [PivotItems](/javascript/api/excel/excel.pivotitem) are displayed in the worksheet.

 Let's look at how these relationships apply to some example data.
 The following data describes fruit sales from various farms.
 It will be the example throughout this article.